Modern Slavery Statement

 Training and continuing commitment

-To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, all members of our senior management team have been briefed on the subject and we are reviewing potential options for cascading this further to relevant members of our team who are involved in procurement and supplier management processes, as part of a wider learning and development plan.
+To ensure an understanding of the risks of modern slavery and human trafficking in our supply chains and our business, all members of our senior management team have been briefed on the subject and our Procurement Director maintains oversight of all procurement and supply management processes.